krair/GeoWhitelist/README.md

 - Does the IP appear in the geographical whitelist?
 - Does the IP appear in the provided IP whitelist?

-If yes to any of the above, the middlware returns a `status 200 - OK` code, allowing the remote to connect.
+If the answer is yes to the first question, and any of the following two above, the middlware returns a `status 200 - OK` code, allowing the remote to connect.
 Otherwise it returns a `status 403 - FORBIDDEN` code, blocking the request and future requests for a period of time.
 Eventually, the codes could be customized for easier integration with tools like `fail2ban`.
 Currently you could have `fail2ban` use the Traefik access log to find the `403` codes and ban those as you please.

 To hide a service, you could instead return a `404 - Not Found` code.